breibakk/RiskAssessmentCourseTool/README.md

 # Risk Assessment Course Tool Support

 This repository contains the source code for a **Risk Assessment Course Support Tool** (`Verktøystøtte for kurs i risikovurdering`).
 The tool provides a series of interactive tables and procedures to help users conduct risk assessments, organize risk matrices, and make informed decisions based on vulnerability and event likelihood data.
-The following screendump
+See screendump of the tool below:

 ![Model](https://github.com/breibakk/RiskAssessmentCourseTool/blob/main/20241025-tool-pic.png)